-Apple Incs latest iOS 14 update for iPhone users comes with some exciting features include a whole new home Screen redesign, new app gallery, picture in picture mode and much more interesting features.
-But some iPhone users complaining battery draining issue after iOS 14 update.
-If you are also experiencing similar problem, “iphone battery draining fast after update” in this article we have few working suggestions that probably fix the bug and help increase battery life on your iPhone.
+Apple Incs latest iOS 15 update for iPhone users comes with some exciting features include a whole new home Screen redesign, new app gallery, picture in picture mode and many more interesting features.
+But some iPhone users complaining battery draining issue after the iOS 15 update.
+If you are also experiencing a similar problem, “iPhone battery draining fast after update” in this article we have few working suggestions that probably fix the bug and help increase battery life on your iPhone.

 So you may be wondering, “why my iPhone battery draining so fast?”.
 The first thing you want to do is figure out whether you are using your iPhone more intensely after that update or not?
 If not so then we will help you to fix the new update problems and save that iPhone battery life.

 - iOS 15 battery life problems can be caused by new software bugs.
 We will give you the solution to maximize your battery life

 - It can be caused by excess use of the device after the iOS 15 update.

 - It can be caused by a fault charger or a damaged USB

 - A fault battery can also cause battery drainage issues.

 iPhone battery draining fast, how to fix it?

 If your iPhone battery is draining fast, here are some of the most working troubleshooting steps you might found helpful.

 Update your iPhone device